SCoRE Sets: A Versatile Framework for Simultaneous Inference: Introduction

+Last but not least there is a less obvious connection to the recently proposed relevance tests \cite{Dette:2020functional, Dette2021FunctionOnFunction, Dette:2022cov} and equivalence tests \cite{Dette:2021bio, Dette2018:equivalenceReg} in the space of continuous functions over $S = [0,1]$.
+These articles use the test statistic $\Vert \hat\mu_N \Vert_\infty = \sup_{s\in S} \vert \hat\mu_N(s) \vert$ and derive using a CLT of $\hat\mu$ in $C(S)$ its limiting distributions under the null and alternative hypotheses which depend on the set of extreme points of $\mu$.
+We explain in Section \ref{scn:testing} how these test procedures can be derived from Corollary \ref{cor:Extraction} and clarify that they only control the FWER in the weak sense at level $\alpha$.
+In our Theorems \ref{thm:RelTubeTest} and \ref{thm:lequivTest} we improve these testing strategies by modifying them to control the FWER in the strong sense at level $\alpha$.

-In Section \ref{scn:notations} we introduce notations and definitions required to understand our main results.
-In Section \ref{scn:scope_def} we rigorously define SCoPE sets and provide the link between $(1-\alpha)$-SCBs and $(1-\alpha)$-SCoPE sets over $\big( \mathcal{F}(S), \mathcal{F}(S) \big)$.
-Our main result (Theorem \ref{thm:MainSCoPES}) and the required assumptions are discussed in Section \ref{scn:SimCoPE}.
-It also contains a general strategy to consistently estimate generalized preimages and provides a pathway to estimate the quantile parameter $q$.
-Section \ref{scn:inference} gives a short glance into applications of SCoPE sets such as providing simultaneous control over regions of interest, confidence regions of several contour lines or detection of contrasts in multiple linear regression.
-Connections between SCoPE sets and statistical hypothesis testing are explored in Section \ref{scn:testing} and in Section \ref{scn:discussion} we discuss observations and consequences of the introduced methodology.
+\paragraph{Organization of the Article.} In Section \ref{scn:notations} we introduce notations and definitions required to understand our main results.
+In Section \ref{scn:SimCoPE} we explain our main theorem, its corollaries and the required assumptions.
+It also contains a general strategy to consistently estimate generalized preimages --a concept that appears in our main theorem-- and outlines a general strategy to estimate the required quantile parameter.
+The connection between SCoRE sets and statistical hypothesis testing are explained in Section \ref{scn:testing}.
+In particular, we state our duality to certain multiple hypothesis tests in Section \ref{sec:duality} and the oracle limit distribution in Section \ref{sec:oracle}.
+In Section \ref{scn:Scheffe} we explain the interpretation of statistical inference based on SCoRE sets using a simple example from linear regression.
+The article finishes with a discussion, Section \ref{scn:discussion}, of some consequences of our results and ideas for future work.